 This is an opportunity for Organisation for Economic Co-operation and Development (OECD) countries to lead the energy transition and the fight against climate change abroad.
 By investing in renewable energy projects in developing countries, they can again take the lead on climate change mitigation.
 And if that is not enough of an incentive, opening those markets to renewable energy is more attractive than having them become dependent on Chinese coal imports—both economically and geopolitically.
 This is the trade war that really matters.

-David Yellen is an intern at the Atlantic Council Global Energy Center.
+David Yellen is a program assistant at the Atlantic Council Global Energy Center.
 You can follow him on Twitter @david_yellen